Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems like you provided a reference to a file instead of text that needs translation.
-Could you please provide the actual text you would like translated into Japanese?
-Additionally, let me know if you have specific emojis in mind or if you would like me to choose them for you! 😊
+It seems like you're trying to reference a file.
+However, I can't directly access files.
+If you provide the text you'd like translated into Japanese, I'd be happy to help! 🌟